Haji Wright: Antalyaspor

+Coventry City

+Wright joined EFL Championship club Coventry City on August 4, 2023, on a four-year contract for a club-record transfer fee of €9 million.
+On August 12, 2023, he scored his first goal for the club on his home debut in a 3–0 win against Middlesbrough.
+On March 16, 2024, Wright converted a 100th minute stoppage time goal for Coventry in the quarter-finals of the 2023–24 FA Cup against Wolverhampton Wanderers, helping the club progress beyond the round for the first time since Coventry's 1986–87 FA Cup victory.
+In the semi-final against Manchester United at Wembley Wright scored a 95th minute equalizing penalty to complete a comeback from 3-0 down and take the game to extra time.
+He then provided an assist for a 121st minute goal by Victor Torp, but this was disallowed by VAR for offside and Coventry were eliminated on penalties.
+He finished the 2023-24 season with 19 goals in all competitions, including 16 in the Championship.

+Wright scored his first goals of the 2024–25 season against Oxford United in a 3–2 win on August 16, including an injury time winner after an error by Will Vaulks.
+During a 2–2 draw against Sunderland on November 9, Wright picked up an ankle ligament injury, which kept him out of action for four months.
+On March 15, Wright scored a hat-trick against Sunderland in a 3–0 victory for Coventry, these were his first goals since returning from injury, and it was also his first hat-trick for the club.

 International career

 Wright is of Liberian and Ghanaian descent.
-He has represented the United States at all youth levels.
-In May 2022, Wright was called into the United States senior camp by Gregg Berhalter for a CONCACAF Nation's League window.
+He has represented the United States at all levels.
+In May 2022, Wright was called into the United States senior camp by Gregg Berhalter for a CONCACAF Nations League window.

 Wright scored his first international goal on his senior debut for the United States on June 1, 2022, in a 3–0 friendly victory against Morocco.
 In November 2022, Wright was named to the squad for the 2022 FIFA World Cup.
-In the 3–1 last-16 elimination by the Netherlands, he scored the American goal.
+He scored for the United States in their 3–1 loss to the Netherlands in the round of 16.

+On March 17, 2024, Wright was called up to the national team as an injury replacement for Josh Sargent to compete in the 2024 CONCACAF Nations League Finals.
+On March 21, he scored an extra-time brace against Jamaica in a 3–1 win.

 Personal life

 Haji's brother Hanif played on the under-19 team of Bonner SC in 2017.
 Haji's cousins are also active in athletics: Joseph Putu played cornerback for the Florida Gators, his second cousin, Isaac Nana Addai, played for the Liberia national under-23 team as well as Boston City FC, and his third cousin, Joseph Addai, won Super Bowl XLI in 2007 with the Indianapolis Colts.